callmeyaz/mutation-tracker/README.md

 Mutation Tracker is born out of a need to track **dirty** state of properties within JavaScript objects.

 ### How?
-Mutation Tracker maintains a mirror object, created of the source object, for which we need to track attribute mutation.
+Mutation Tracker maintains a mirror object, optionally created using the target object, which we need to track for attribute mutations.
-When there is a change in one of the attribute of the object, using the provided APIs we can mark the equivalent  attribute in the object maintained by Mutation Tracker.
+Whenever there is a change in one of the attribute in the target object, we can track that change parallely in the mirror object maintained within Mutation Tracker, using easy to use function calls.

 ### Why?
 A major use case of Mutation Tracker library is to track the dirty state of HTML Form Fields.